Frequently Asked Questions (FAQ)

 Yes.
 People typically have access to several different devices, so it is impractical to require users to only use one.
 The VBG System was designed to accept audio from any application source (IVR system, cell phones, PC or device microphone, etc.).
 And while it is true that the best results typically occur when a user enrolls and verifies using the same device, VBG's tuning process uses sophisticated statistical models to help normalize the variations that occur between different audio sources.

-For clients using our optional content-checking or automatic speech recognition (ASR) features, we may also collect content descriptions for the speech samples that are sent to us.
-And, if our clients and partners are using VBG's integrated IVR system, the use of outbound calling requires that telephone numbers be sent to us.
+For clients using our optional Automatic Speech Recognition (ASR) features, we may also collect content descriptions for the speech samples that are sent to us.
+And, if our clients and partners are using a VBG partner's integrated IVR system, the use of outbound calling requires that telephone numbers be sent to us.

 Personal data can only be sent to the system via VBG's secure APIs, which require an account code and API access token.
 We further require all clients and partners to use HTTPS to transmit data to us.
 Once data is received in the VBG System, it is either discarded from memory or written to our secure database.
 Any personally identifiable information (PII) that is stored in VBG's database is encrypted using AES-256 encryption under FIPS 140-2 guidance.